petros-d/docs/docs/airflow-api.md

 - An API key.
 - A Deployment URL.

 To create an API key, follow the steps in [Deployment API Keys](api-keys).
-You will use the API key secret to make calls to the API.
+Be sure to copy the API key secret, as you need to include this in your REST API calls.
 Note that you still need to [refresh your access token](api-keys#refresh-access-token) at least once every 24 hours to access your Deployment via API key.

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The URL where you are now accessing the Airflow UI is your Deployment URL.
 It includes the name of your Organization and a short Deployment ID.
 For example: `https://mycompany.astronomer.run/dhbhijp0`.